tuxor1337/dictmaster/README.md

     git submodule update --init

+and install using

+    pip3 install -e ./

 Start the tool with:

-    ./dictmaster.py PLUGIN_NAME
+    dictmaster PLUGIN_NAME

 You find available plugins in the `dictmaster/plugins` directory.
 Some plugins need additional plugin-specific option strings that you can provide with the `--popts OPTIONS` parameter, e.g.:

-    ./dictmaster.py zeno --popts "Pape-1880"
+    dictmaster zeno --popts "Pape-1880"

 If a plugin asks for a word list file have a look into the `thirdparty` directory where some lists are provided.

 Your dictionary data will be saved (by default) to `data/PLUGIN_NAME/stardict.*`